Whatsapp Icon

 Maintaining Work/Life Balance

 One of the key challenges during chemotherapy is keeping up with work and personal life.
-Its important to:
+It's important to:

 • Communicate: Talk to your employer about your diagnosis and treatment schedule.
 Most employers will be understanding and can help you adjust your workload or provide flexible work options.